sorbet/sorbet/website/docs/static.md

   TypeScript's `noImplicitAny` flag.

 <a class="anchor" aria-hidden="true" id="typed-strong"></a>

 - At `# typed: strong`, Sorbet no longer allows [`T.untyped`](untyped.md) as the intermediate result of any method call.
 This effectively means that Sorbet knew the type statically for 100% of calls within a file.
 Currently, this sigil is rarely used—usually the only files that are `# typed: strong` are RBI files and files with empty class definitions.
 Most Ruby files that actually do interesting things will have errors in `# typed: strong`.
-Support for `typed: strong` files is minimal, as sorbet changes regularly and new features often bring new `T.untyped` intermediate values.
+Support for `typed: strong` files is minimal, as Sorbet changes regularly and new features often bring new `T.untyped` intermediate values.

 To recap: adding one of these comments to the top of a Ruby file controls which